spinnaker/spinnaker.github.io/setup/security/ssl.md

 * `ca.crt`: a `pem`-formatted certificate, which (with the private key) acts as a self-signed Certificate Authority.

 1. Create the CA key.
-This will prompt for a pass phrase to encrypt the key.
+This command below references the pass phrase environment variable used to encrypt the key `ca.key`.

     ```bash
     openssl genrsa \